tecnico-sec/Java-Crypto-Details/README.md

 $ openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```

-For our certificate to be able to sign other certificates, OpenSSL requires that a database exists (a .srl file).
+For our certificate to be able to sign other certificates, OpenSSL requires that a database exists (a `.srl` file).
 Create it:

 ```bash
 $ echo 01 > server.srl
 ```

-Then, generating a key for a user is basically repeating the same steps (see commands above), except that the self-sign no longer happens and is replaced by (Note that the server and user common names must be different):
+Then, generating a key for a user is basically repeating the same steps (see commands above), except that the self-sign no longer happens and is replaced by:

 ```bash
 $ openssl x509 -req -days 365 -in user.csr -CA server.crt -CAkey server.key -out user.crt
 ```

+Note that the server and user common names must be different.

-Sign the file grades.txt with the user certificate:
+Sign the file `grades.txt` with the user certificate:

 ```bash
 $ openssl dgst -sha256 grades/inputs/grades.txt > grades.sha256